2D to 3D camera calibration

 | p10 | 51.87 m | 1070.49 px | 49.91 px |

-Key observation: Removing point 5 produces an outlier result — negative altitude (-20.48m, physically impossible for a rooftop camera) and the highest reprojection error (116.50 pixels).
-This flags p5 as either critical or problematic.
+Removing point 5 produces an outlier result: negative altitude (-20.48m, physically impossible for a rooftop camera) and the highest reprojection error (116.50 pixels).
+That makes p5 either critical or problematic.

 The LOO analysis shows good overall stability with one exception.
 Nine out of ten results have altitudes between 28–56 meters (realistic for an urban rooftop).
 The 22-meter lat/lon std indicates acceptable position stability.